Legends Resort & Country Club

+In July 2024 Mayor Anthony Rossi announced that the property had been sold to an affiliate of Lockwood Hotels.

 The hotel

 During the 1970s, the Great Gorge Playboy Club had 800 rooms, but various owners since that time have combined units and converted many into condominiums, reducing the total number to less than 400 rooms at the current Legends Resort & Country Club.
 The eight-floor hotel has a cabaret, ballroom, restaurant, a fitness center, indoor pool, jacuzzis and an Olympic-sized swimming pool located outside.
 Most of the rooms have been renovated at least once, but some are still set up as originally constructed in 1970s decor.
 Much of the hotel became derelict by 2005.

 History

 The Playboy Club, in the 1970s, was the host of the first New Jersey Special Olympic Games.

+In 1978, six Bunnies were among about dozen women who were lured to a house in nearby Glenwood Lake, drugged and filmed in various non-consensual sex acts.
+The women were blackmailed to give up money and act as drug mules.